-2022-003 Implementation of Governmental Accounting Standards Board Statement (Material Weakness)
+2022-002 Implementation of Governmental Accounting Standards Board Statement Nos.
+84 and 96 (Material Weakness)

-We recommend that the County implement GASB Statement No. 84 and classify all fiduciary funds and all additions and deductions.
+We recommend that the County implement GASB Statement Nos.
+84 and 96 and classify all fiduciary funds and all additions and deductions according to the statement, and report SBITAs according to the Statements.